elatov/elatov.github.io/_posts/2014-04-09-ossec-freebsd.md

       </rootcheck>

-I also cleaned up the **localfile** section and removed any log files that didn&#8217;t exist on the system.
+I also cleaned up the **localfile** section and removed any log files that didn't exist on the system.
 I ended up just having the following:

     <localfile>
         <log_format>syslog</log_format>